citelao/cse132-site/_studios/03-stoplight.md

 	Because there's no delay, this `if` statement does not block program execution: I could have several more timers and accumulators executing at once.

-	Use a delta time loop to make your stoplight change appropriately.
+	Use a delta time loop to make your stoplight change appropriately controlling the lights for the two streets (ignore the pedestrians for the moment).
 You  will need to use a global variable to keep track of the state of your intersection and another as the accumulator.
 This is why we recommend using a FSM (see sidebar).

 [^define]: In Assignment 2, we recommended using `#define` over `const int`.
 This was a mistake on our part. `#defines` are slightly better in pure C, but we recommend `const int`s in Arduino C for type safety.
 [This StackOverflow answer](http://arduino.stackexchange.com/a/14187) explains the reasoning for `const int`.

 ## Just add pedestrians

 Because a delta time loop does not block, you can have other timers running at the same time, even if they have very ugly common factors.
-For example, strategy games update the game state very rarely (maybe 7Hz) but redraw the screen very frequently (60Hz).
+For example, strategy games update the game state very rarely (maybe 7 Hz) but redraw the screen very frequently (60 Hz).
 They just have two delta time loops, one for game state and one for screen state.

 1. Add another delta time segment to your program to flash the walk signals appropriately.
 When the road is crossable, one of the walk LEDs should flash, and when the road is not crossable it should be off and the other walk LED should be on.
 If you have used the RGB LED for your walk indicators, be creative with your color choices here!